Marine life: Zooplankton

-Microzooplankton: major grazers of the plankton

-Larger zooplankton can be predatory on smaller zooplankton.

-Macrozooplankton

 Many marine animals begin life as zooplankton in the form of eggs or larvae, before they develop into adults.
 These are meroplanktic, that is, they are planktonic for only part of their life.

-Mixotrophic plankton
+Mixoplankton

+Mixoplankton are mixotrophic plankton, capable of both photosynthesis and predation.
+Instead of having a single trophic mode, like phytoplankton and zooplankton, a mixoplankton is capable of both modes, and lies somewhere on a continuum between complete autotrophy at one end to heterotrophy at the other.
+It is estimated that mixoplankton comprise more than half of all microscopic plankton.

 Dinoflagellates are often mixotrophic or live in symbiosis with other organisms.
 Some dinoflagellates are bioluminescent.
 At night, ocean water can light up internally and sparkle with blue light because of these dinoflagellates.
 Bioluminescent dinoflagellates possess scintillons, individual cytoplasmic bodies which contain dinoflagellate luciferase, the main enzyme involved in the luminescence.
 The luminescence, sometimes called the phosphorescence of the sea, occurs as brief (0.1 sec) blue flashes or sparks when individual scintillons are stimulated, usually by mechanical disturbances from, for example, a boat or a swimmer or surf.